Typography and Font Styles

 • enhance user engagement

-• maximize accessibility for users, and this includes those with visual impairments
+• maximize accessibility for users, including those with visual impairments

 • contribute to an intuitive and pleasant user experience